 I recently write an entire blog post on this very question.
 Readers can check it out here.
 But the short of is that the golden thread that runs through all of my work on the church and God’s mission is the absolute and utter headship, centrality, and supremacy of the Lord Jesus Christ.

 Thus Jesus Manifesto is the thread that ties all my previous works together.
 It’s the hub and the rim while my previous five books are the spokes.
 In the same vein, Len has said that Jesus Manifesto may be the most important book he’s ever written.
-People can hear him talk about it here.

 If you had one thing to say to a young pastor just starting out what would it be?